 Barbara graduated from Western Michigan University with a BS in Medical Technology and also received her Masters in Public Health from Texas A&M University.
 She has a range of experience in healthcare including clinical laboratory science, healthcare auditing and administration, and chronic disease case management.
 Barbara is retired but actively involved with a number of volunteer organizations including the Kleberg County Pregnancy Resource Center, Boy Scouts of America, The Riviera Scholarship Foundation,

 The First Baptist Church of Kingsville Children’s Ministry and of course the Dream Come True Foundation of South Texas.
 To her, there is nothing more rewarding than being a volunteer – something she learned to appreciate from her husband Leslie who was a volunteer fireman and paramedic for thirty years.
 Barbara grew up in Detroit but spent most of her adult years in Richmond, Virginia.
 She moved to rural South Texas in 2001 and loves living in a small close-knit community.
-Barbara has three sons and three grandsons all living in Texas.
+Barbara has three sons and four grandsons all living in Texas.
 And yes, even her dog is a boy.